Clemapfel/jluna/docs/manual.md

     arr.reserve(1000);

     for (size_t i = 1; i <= 1000; ++i)
-        arr.push_back(i);
+        arr.push_back(generate_number<Int64>());

     jl_gc_collect(JL_GC_AUTO);
 });
 ```

-Here, in each benchmark, we are creating an empty vector, `sizehint!`ing it to 1000, then filling it with 1000 `Int64`s by appending them one-by-one to the end.
-This is a common use-case and tests both allocation, as well as element access, giving a good overview of `jluna::Array`s most important features.
+Here, in each benchmark, we are creating an empty vector, `sizehint!`ing it to 1000, then filling it with 1000 random `Int64`s by appending them one-by-one to the end.
+This is a common use-case, as it tests both allocation and element-access, giving a good overview of `jluna::Array`s most important features.

-For the C-API benchmark only, it was necessary to call `jl_gc_collect`, as otherwise, the GC would have had no opportunity to free arrays before end of all benchmark cycles, which would fill the machines RAM in seconds.
+For the C-API benchmark only, it was necessary to call `jl_gc_collect`, as otherwise, the GC would have had no opportunity to free arrays before end of *all* benchmark cycles.
+This would slowly fill the ram, ruining the result.

-To make for a fair comparison, the overhead of `jl_gc_collect` was introduced to the non C-API benchmark as well, even if not technically necessary.
+To make for a fair comparison, the overhead of `jl_gc_collect` was introduced to the non C-API benchmark runs as well, even if not technically necessary.

 ### Using jluna::Array: Results